All information about these online classes is available here on a page dedicated to them.

 The Academy will provide participants with full boarding and lodging.

-The fee for participating in one of the modules of the Latin III course (each of which lasts two weeks: July 23 – August 5, August 6 – August 19) is 1,000€ (2,000€ for both).
-The participants of Latin III cannot stay in the Academy itself, but upon registration for the course will be provided with information on accommodation available in the area as well as prices.
+The fee for participating in modules III and IV (each of which lasts two weeks: July 27 – August 9, August 10 – August 23) is 1,000€ (2,000€ for both).
+The participants of these modules cannot stay in the Academy itself, but upon registration for the course will be provided with information on accommodation available in the area as well as prices.

 There are no extra costs for optional classes.